 - In order to maintain the progress of Moore's Law, the 2001 ITRS envisions more aggressive scaling than projected in prior roadmaps.
 For example, dynamic random access memory chips will feature critical dimensions of 90 nanometers in 2004, which is both smaller and sooner than the 100 nanometers projected for 2005 in the roadmap published just two years ago.
-Similarly, microprocessor transistor gate lengths a critical dimension that affects the processor's speed --will be just 25 nanometers in 2007, its years sooner than expected in the 1999 version of the roadmap.
+Similarly, microprocessor transistor gate lengths a critical dimension that affects the processor's speed will be just 25 nanometers in 2007.
+It years sooner than expected in the 1999 version of the roadmap.
 (Note: a nanometer is one-billionth of a meter.
 A human hair is 100,000 nanometers in width, and a red blood cell is 5,000 nanometers in width.) - We are beginning to reach the fundamental limits of the materials used in the planar CMOS process, the process that has been the basis for the semiconductor industry for the past 30 years.
 Further improvements in the planar CMOS process can continue for the next five to ten years by introducing new materials into the basic CMOS structure.
 However as the ITRS looks forward 10-15 years, it becomes evident that even with the introduction of new materials, most of the known technological capabilities of the CMOS device structure will approach or have reached their limits.
-In order to continue to drive information technology any provide more cost-officitive alternative to planar CMOS in this timeframe.
+In order to continue to drive information technology acreases, it becomes necessary to investigate new devices that may provide more cont-offsetive alternative to planar CMOS in this timeframe.